visualdocumentrag/VDU-RAG-Survey/data/channels.md

 Columns, blocks, headers, captions, reading order and containment.
 Layout resists encoding because it is *relational*: a block's meaning depends on its neighbours.

-**Pooling destroys containment**: a caption inside a figure box and one beside it become the same caption.

 | Literature | Year | Brief description | Dataset / Protocol | Highlight |
 |---|:-:|---|---|---|